tanikush/vibescan/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, open an issue first to discuss what you would like to change.
+For majors changes, open an issue first to discuss what you would like to change.

 1. Fork it
 2. Create your feature branch (`git checkout -b feature/my-change`)